I am republishing this based on a brief, but interesting article I read about Cairo, with info and links inserted below . . .

 Only Ecbatana, their summer capital, had any proximity to their place of origin.
 It made sense to make it their summer capital as it lay further north.
 But they gave Susa prominence in the South by making it the final/first stop on their royal road, and they willingly went further south still to Persepolis for symbolic purposes.
 Having three different capitals demonstrated the broad-minded, inclusive approach of the Persians.

 The very flexibility that allowed them to grow so quickly, however, proved a double-edged sword.
 Being Persian came to mean nothing more than having a better economy — in other words — very little about Persia touched the soul.
 When Alexander invaded between 333-323 B.C., many willingly and easily switched allegiances to him.

 I admire Persia’s feat of flexibility.
 No capital city today could “move” to a new location every few months.
 We have far too much bureaucracy to achieve that.
 Also, they “walked the walk” as well as talked.
 They said they were inclusive, and they demonstrated this “on the ground.”
 But Persia’s story begs the question of whether or not one can invent history on the fly, whether one can “create out of nothing” a culture and a way of life.
-I touched on my skepticism about invented cities in this post a few months ago, and the reasons for the failures of St. Petersburg to lead Russia are quite similar to Persia’s ultimate demise.
+I touched on my skepticism about invented cities in this post, and the reasons for the failures of St. Petersburg to lead Russia are quite similar to Persia’s ultimate demise.

 Cairo is about to attempt an experiment not unlike Persia.
-With their population growth outpacing their population, they plan to build a massive “New Cairo” directly adjacent to the old city to serve as Egypt’s capital.
+With their population growth outpacing their geography, they plan to build a massive “New Cairo” directly adjacent to the old city to serve as Egypt’s capital.